 Program participants will be assigned to classes based on their academic background in Spanish.
 All courses emphasize communication skills and oral proficiency.

-Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of program director) and graduate standing for graduate students.
+Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of program director).
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
-The director of the program, in consultation with the Foreign Languages department chair and the Director of International Education are responsible for final enrollment decisions.
+The director of the program, in consultation with the Foreign Languages department chair and the Director of Study Abroad are responsible for final enrollment decisions.

-Every student will live with a Spanish family.
-Sharing in a family's home life is an essential part of this program, because it immerses students not only in the Spanish language but also in everyday cultural practices impossible for outsiders to observe.
+Students live with Spanish families.
+Sharing a family's home life is an essential part of this program because it immerses students not only in the Spanish language but also in everyday cultural practices that cannot be recreated in a classroom.
 It also provides a safe, comfortable environment and a sense of stability that helps counteract culture shock.
-Students will share morning and afternoon meals with their host family.
-Many students from lasting friendships with host family members and continue to correspond with them long after they return to the United States.
+Students will share two meals per day with their host family.
+Many students form lasting friendships with host family members and continue to correspond with them long after they return to the United States.

 The Spanish in Spain Program qualifies for financial aid in the form of guaranteed student loans, Pell Grants, or applicable graduate assistantships.
-Southern Miss students requiring financial aid should contact Frances Sudduth at the International Programs Office before requesting a 2012 - 2013 Study Abroad Financial Aid Application from the university's Financial Aid Office.
+Southern Miss students requiring financial aid should contact the Office of Study Abroad.

 Application and Payment Deadlines